Probabilistic Programming

 ]

-return (m7_model, loggers)
+return (m7Model, loggers)

 model sequenceData = do

-taxa = getTaxa sequenceData
+let taxa = getTaxa sequenceData

-scale <- prior $ gamma 0.5 2
+scale <- sample $ gamma 0.5 2

-logLambda <- prior $ log_laplace (-4) 0.707
+rate <- sample $ logLaplace (-4) 0.707

-let imodel = rs07 logLambda mean_length tree
+let imodel = IModel.rs07 rate meanLength tree

-let sequence_lengths = get_sequence_lengths sequenceData
+let sequenceLengths = getSequenceLengths sequenceData

 let alignment_length = alignmentLength alignment

-num_indels = totalNumIndels alignment
+let num_indels = totalNumIndels alignment

-total_length_indels = totalLengthIndels alignment
+let total_length_indels = totalLengthIndels alignment

 , "scale" %=% scale

-, "scale*|T|" %=% scale * tree_length tree
+, "scale*|T|" %=% (scale * tlength)

 , "|A|" %=% alignment_length